 20. MONEYBALL (2011) dir.
 Bennett Miller (found on Amazon)

-2011 was a particularly weak year for movies, but this film was a diamond-in-the-rough.
+2011 isn’t the most incredible year for movies, but this film is absolutely the diamond-in-the-rough.
 I watched it for the first time in April and I’ve thought about it with fondness many times since.
 I could probably put it on whenever and just vibe.
 It’s one of the best sports movies ever, and honestly, it doesn’t really focus on sports all that much.
 It’s more just Brad Pitt and Jonah Hill sitting around and looking at excel spreadsheets.
 I look forward to this film eventually getting remade about the Daryl Morey/Mike D’Antoni/James Harden Houston Rockets.
 Great flick, though!

 21. The two EUPHORIA specials that have been released so far (found on HBO)